The Bishop's Palace

 Maureen C. Miller

 Maureen C. Miller is Professor of History at the University of California, Berkeley.
-She is the author of Clothing the Clergy: Virtue and Power in Medieval Europe, c.
-800–1200, The Bishop's Palace: Architecture and Authority in Medieval Italy, and The Formation of a Medieval Church: Ecclesiastical Change in Verona, 950–1150, all from Cornell, and Power and the Holy in the Age of the Investiture Conflict: A Brief Documentary History.
+She is the author of The Bishop’s Palace: Architecture and Authority in Medieval Italy and The Formation of a Medieval Church: Ecclesiastical Change in Verona, 950–1150, both from Cornell, and Power and the Holy in the Age of the Investiture Conflict: A Brief Documentary History.

 Clothing the Clergy